klfarran/scheme-traductor/README.md

     - Click on the “racket-...exe” button
     - Execute the "racket....exe" file

-- Download the _scheme-traductor_ folder from the main branch in this repository
+- Download the _esquematico_ folder from the main branch in this repository
-    - Copy the _scheme-traductor_ folder into the Racket/collects folder
+    - Copy the _esquematico_ folder into the Racket/collects folder
     - Assuming that the C: drive is the main drive on your computer, this is usually located at: C:\Program Files\Racket

 - Delete the 'Racket' folder located at C:\Users\*user name*\AppData\Roaming\Racket